afragen/the-events-calendar-user-css/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to work alongside The Events Calendar plugin to allow users to add custom CSS without having to either copy all existing events.css into their file or add the correct @import to their custom CSS.
+A plugin to allow users to add custom CSS without having to either copy all existing events.css or add the correct @import to their custom CSS.

 == Description ==